kanhua/pypvcircuit/install.md

-# How to install (Windows PowerShell script)
+# How to install

 ## Prerequisites
-This script will download and install the following software:
+Pypvcircuit needs the following software to work:

 1. [Anaconda](https://www.anaconda.com/) or [Miniconda](https://conda.io/miniconda.html): A python language distribution made for scientific computing.
 2. NGSpice: A circuit network library
+3. Pypvcell: a python tool for solar cell

 All the software will be installed in a folder of your choice.
-Installation of this software suite will not require the authorization of administrator of the OS.

 ## Install pypvcell